 While market conditions have largely recovered from the events of 2008 and 2009, there have been continuing periods of volatility, some lasting longer than others, including recently as a result of the effects of the global COVID-19 pandemic starting in 2020.
 Since the Company's IPO in 2007, the Company's common stock has traded both at a premium and at a discount in relation to its net asset value, which is the equivalent of "book value," rather than market or publicly traded value.
-As of the record date of March 8, 2024, the Company's common stock traded at [a discount] to net asset value per share.
-The possibility that shares of the Company's net asset value will decrease.
+As of the record date of March 8, 2024, the Company's common stock traded at a discount to net asset value per share.
+The possibility that shares of the Company's common stock will continue to trade at a discount from net asset value or trade at premiums that are unsustainable over the long-term are separate and distinct from the risk that the Company's net asset value will decrease.
 It is not possible to predict whether any shares of the Company's common stock issued in the future will trade at, above, or below net asset value.
 Since the 2008 recession, lingering economic conditions in the U.S. credit markets from periods of contraction or recession have contributed to significant stock price volatility for capital providers such as the Company and have made access to capital more challenging for many smaller businesses.
 However, these changes in the credit market conditions also have beneficial effects for capital providers like the Company because small business are selling for lower prices, are generally willing to pay higher interest rates and are generally willing to accept contractual terms that are more favorable to the Company in their investment agreements.
 Accordingly, for firms that continue to have access to capital, the Company believes that a challenging economic environment could provide investment opportunities on more favorable terms than have been available in recent periods.
 In addition, in light of the fact that any debt capital that may be available may be at a higher cost and on less favorable terms and conditions than in past periods, the Company's ability to take advantage of these opportunities may be largely dependent upon its access to equity capital.

 Stockholder approval of the proposal to sell shares of the Company's common stock at a price below its then-current net asset value per share, subject to the conditions set forth in this proposal, would provide the Company with the flexibility to invest in such attractive investment opportunities, which typically need to be made expeditiously.
 Trading History

 The following table, reflecting the public trading history of our common stock since January 1, 2021, lists the high and low closing sales prices for our common stock, and such closing sales prices as percentages of the net asset values per share for the relevant periods.
-On March 8, 2024, the record date, the last reported closing sale price of our common stock on the NYSE was \$[].
+On March 8, 2024, the record date, the last reported closing sale price of our common stock on the NYSE was \$9.69.
 Net asset value per share in the table below is determined as of the last day in the relevant quarter and therefore may not reflect the net asset value per share on the date of the high and low closing sales prices.
 The net asset values shown are based on outstanding shares at the end of each period.